klawrz/minecraft-datapacks/README.md

 ---

+### v1.0.1 Release Notes:

+Shoutout to yapsterb253 for identifying a few minor bugs while testing the datapack.
+Also added a note to the README to remind players that Peaceful difficulty will break the puzzle, so make sure to use Normal, Hard, or Hardcore!

+---

 ### v1.0.0 Relase Notes:

 Thanks for installing my datapack!
 The goal of this datapack is to provide players with a fun PVP environment, which includes a PVP Hub where players can gather and prepare for fights in the PVP Arena.
 To gear up, players can complete various intensely puzzling Trials and redeem rewards at the Treasury.